4ciemg/IEM-EQ-Guide/Rigs, curves, and targets.md

 ### ITU-T P.57 Type 4.3 (B&K 4620/5128) ear simulators
 ITU-T P.57 type 4.3 specifies both the pinna and the occluded ear simulator, and compliant systems for this standard are also usually compliant with IEC 60318-7.
 For the pinna, the ITU-T P.57 Type 3.3 pinna is used with a small change at the base for attachment purposes as well as better transfer impedance matching.
 The occluded ear simulator is based on a study where researchers analyzed and measured the transfer impedance of 32 subjects in order to create an anatomically correct and more accurate occluded ear canal: the important change here is the presence of ear canal geometry.
-This results in better transfer impedance matching to the average, more accurate canal resonance location, and other changes, of which the relevant parts are discussed in [Measurements and misinterpretation](https://rentry.co/IEM-EQ-Guide#measurements-and-misinterpretation).
+This results in better transfer impedance matching to the average, more accurate canal resonance location, and other changes, of which the relevant parts are discussed in the [Measurements and misinterpretation]() section.
 The most prominent compliant system is the B&K 4620/5128, where the 4620 only includes the pinna and ear simulator while the 5128 includes the head and torso simulator.
 ITU-T P.57 type 4.4 utilizes the same pinna as type 4.3, but instead terminates with an IEC 60318-4 coupler for the ear canal from the reference plane to DRP.
 The important part of this new standard is that the increased accuracy in low frequency transfer impedance should theoretically allow for direct headphone-to-IEM measurement comparisons: this is especially interesting when considering the preference research for both, where large discrepancy in bass was observed.

 ***